LairdCP/BL65x-Zephyr-Tutorials/docs/mesh.md

       - Added code to handle an unacknowledged on/off message
       - Enabled relay function

-      It's recommend that you make a backup of the original main.c; so that you can diff it against the replacement main.c.
+      It's recommended that you make a backup of the original main.c; so that you can diff it against the replacement main.c.
 This will allow you to easily see the changes that were done.

    2. Open main.c with a text editor and confirm that the UUID is set for node 1